om-mani-padme-hum/ezobjects-mysql/README.md

  * **Description:** Insert this object's property values into the database `db`, table `tableName`, and store the resulting insertId in the `id` property of this object.

 ### MyObject.load(mysqlRow[, db])
- * **Parameter:** mysqlRow `RowDataPacket` A MySQL `RowDataPacket` returned as part of a MySQL result set
+ * **Parameter:** mysqlRow `RowDataPacket` - A MySQL `RowDataPacket` returned as part of a MySQL result set
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from key/value pairs in  `mysqlRow`.
-You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform methods on configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any custom loadTransform handlers defined for configured properties.

 ### MyObject.load(obj[, db])
  * **Parameter:** obj PlainObject
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from key/value pairs in `obj`.
-You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform methods on configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any custom loadTransform handlers defined for configured properties.

 ### MyObject.load(id, db)